martijnschouten/raspberry-bioamplifier/demo configuration/readme.txt

 U1A (channel 1) is used as reference channel.
 The measured signal is send back to the patient with a negative gain via the driven right leg.
 This results in feedback loop pulling this signal to zero.

 U1D (channel 4) is used as a measurement channel.
 This amplifier contains a high pass filter in order to filter out the DC offset of the signal and therefore allow a larger gain.

+U5 is configured as an amplifier with negative feedback, such that it functions as a driven right leg.
+The gain of the negative amplifier is limited at high frequencies (cutoff at 16Hz).